mohankrishna29/Profile-Card/README.md

 # Profile-Card

-A simpple Profile Card directing the user to various social media profiles namely Facebook, Instagram, GitHUb and Twitter.
-The Card is designed using HTML and plain CSS.
+I designed a simple profile Card using HTML and Pure CSS.
+The Card displays the details of the person along with the links to their social-media profiles.